OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`insertion sort` to improve over :math:`\Theta(n^2)`
       :term:`worst case` cost.

+   shifting method
+      A technique for finding a :term:`closed form solution` to a :term:`summation` or :term:`recurrence relation`.

    shortest path
       Given a :term:`graph` with distances or :term:`weights <weight>` on the :term:`edges <edge>`, the shortest path between two nodes